 You may wonder if there are other dogs similar to the Golden Retriever in temperament and/or looks.
 This article goes over eight breeds that will remind you of this popular dog yet may resonate more with your lifestyle and personality.

 1. Chesapeake Bay Retriever

-This breed is bright, sensitive, and affectionate.
+Our first dog similar to the Golden Retriever is bright, sensitive, and affectionate.
 They are known for their waterproof coat and are usually chocolate brown or sedge in color, with yellow-amber eyes.
 Known as world-class hunters, they go by the nickname, Chessies.

 They are a shorthaired dog with a soft undercoat and a harsh outer coat that sheds.
 What’s nice about their coat is that it will only require brushing once per week to keep the shedding at bay, and they don’t need much grooming or bathing.
 Like the Golden, they are intelligent and high energy and do well when they have a job that includes plenty of exercise.

 - Fun fact: This breed originated in the United States.

 These outgoing dogs are ranked as the most popular dog breed through the American Kennel Club.
 They are friendly and make a great family pet because they have plenty of affection to give.
 They have a short double coat that is thick and water repellent.
 Unfortunately, Labs shed quite a bit, but twice-a-week brushing with occasional baths will help decrease unwanted hair around the house.

 If you want an exuberant dog who is ready for any adventure, then you can’t go wrong with the Lab.
 Their favorite activity is swimming and retrieving, so they excel as hunting dogs too.
 They can be yellow, chocolate, or black in color.

 - Fun fact: Labradors are the most common breed for guide dogs.